miker704/Strife/patches2.md

     - Mounted server invite splash image if a server has one to replace the purple image in the server invite background section.
     - Mounted server banner image if a server has one to replace the purple image in the server banner background section.
     - Moved non react portal version of action button pop up to deprecated.
+    - Changed Action button pop up to use react portal and a new method of positioning.

 ## Backend Changes